 In his first-ever at-bat in the city of Detroit, Boston rookie Ted Williams becomes the first player to hit a homer which totally clears the right field seats at Briggs Stadium.
 The prodigious poke proves to be the difference when the Red Sox edge the Tigers, 7-6.

 For the first time in the city's history, blacks are allowed to buy grandstand seats in St. Louis.
 The Browns and Cardinals are the last major league teams to integrate seating for fans, having restricted the minority to the bleachers in previous years.

-The Phillies and Cardinals set a major league record by using total of 42 players in one game.
+The Phillies and Cardinals set a major league record by using using a total of 42 players in one game.
 Philadelphia wins the Busch Stadium contest, that includes four future Hall of Famers, in eleven innings, 14-10.

 In a contest delayed 12 minutes by snow, the Braves, thanks to Warren Spahn's six-hitter, move out of last place when the team beats the Pirates and former teammate Max Surkont, 6-1.
 The temperature in Milwaukee is reported to have dropped 37º during the game.

 In a 7-5 loss to Chicago at County Stadium, Bob Shaw commits five balks to establish a new major league mark.
 After walking Billy Williams in the third inning, the Braves' right-hander balks three times, allowing a run to score.

 In a 6-1 victory over L.A. at Candlestick Park, Willie Mays becomes the all-time National League home run leader when he strokes his 512th career round-tripper off Dodger starter Claude Osteen.
 The San Francisco center fielder passes another Giant, breaking the mark established by Mel Ott in 1946.